jaaack-wang/text-augmentation-techniques/back_translation/README.md

 `back_trans_model.py` provides a general class method to play with back translation, either for fun or for text augmentation. `back_translators.py` contains three sub-classes that implement the `back_trans_model.py` general class.
 These three back translators are three online translators I often use: [Baidu Transalte](https://fanyi.baidu.com/?aldtype=16047#auto/zh) (Chinese company), [Google Translate](https://translate.google.ca) (American company), and [Papago Translate](https://papago.naver.com) (Korean company).

 `GoogleBackTranslator` is provided for illustration purpose, so you can use it directly to see how the general back translator works.
-To use `BaiduBackTranslator` and `PapagoBackTranslator`, you need to apply for their cloud translation API at this two addresses respectively: [BaiduAPI](https://fanyi-api.baidu.com/product/11), [PapagoAPI](https://developers.naver.com/products/papago/nmt/nmt.md).
-However, due to verification, the application for the former requires a Chinese domestic phone number.
-You may also need to transalte the webpages if you do not understand Chinese or Korean.
+To use `BaiduBackTranslator` and `PapagoBackTranslator`, you need to apply for their cloud translation API at the following two addresses respectively: [BaiduAPI](https://fanyi-api.baidu.com/product/11), [PapagoAPI](https://developers.naver.com/products/papago/nmt/nmt.md).
+However, the application for the former requires a Chinese domestic phone number for verification.
+You may also need to transalte the related webpages if you do not understand Chinese or Korean.